 Optional fields for "Select best warehouses" functionality only

-to activate and include suppliers, in section Parameters & constraints - Constraints.
+in section Parameters & constraints - Constraints to include suppliers.

 Optional fields